LordNoteworthy/cpu-internals/System Programming.md

 ## Global and Local Descriptor Tables
 * When operating in protected mode, all memory accesses pass through either the global descriptor table (GDT) or an optional local descriptor table (LDT).
-* These tables contain entries called segment descriptors.
+* These tables contain entries called segment descriptors and can contain up to 8192 (213) 8-byte descriptors.
 * Segment descriptors (8 byte large) provide the base address of segments well as access rights, type, and usage information.
 * Each segment descriptor has an associated segment selector.
 * A segment selector (16-bits) provides the software that uses it with an index into the GDT or LDT (the offset of its associated segment descriptor), a global/local flag (determines whether the selector points to the GDT or the LDT), and access rights information (CPL).